rodrifting/isitinactive/README.md

 # isitinactive
-php and ajax timing out sessions
+php and ajax timing out sessions<br />

+javascript can be added to footer.